Updated November 24, 2023

 Key Differences Between Liability vs Expense

-Both Liability vs Expense are popular choices in the market; let us discuss some of the major Difference Between Liability vs Expense
+Both Liabilities vs Expenses are popular choices in the market; let us discuss some of the major Difference Between Liability vs Expense

-- Expense are recurring in nature whereas liability may or may not be recurring in nature
+- Expense is recurring in nature, whereas liability may or may not be recurring in nature

 - Liability may or may not be current in nature.
-There are non-current liabilities as well whereas expenses are mainly current in nature and need to be paid during a year or quarter’s time
+There are non-current liabilities as well, whereas expenses are mainly current in nature and need to be paid during a year or quarters

-- Liabilities are generally reduced whereas expenses are paid-off.
-For example, paying interest on the debt is an expense which is paid-off but paying back debt is not an expense it signifies a reduction of liabilities
+- Liabilities are generally reduced, whereas expenses are paid-off.
+For example, paying interest on the debt is an expense that is paid off but paying back the debt is not an expense.
+It signifies a reduction of liabilities

 Liability vs Expense Comparison Table